 1. Learn your customers’ names and remember them

-2. Know what your customer wants and show them
+2. Know what your customer wants

-4. Treat every customer equally (but keep an eye out for tire kickers)
+4. Treat every customer equally

 5. Don’t disparage other dealers

-6. Mention Price Last
+6. Mention price last

-When you know the buyer is in love with a car and ready to buy, that’s the time a good car salesperson asks, “Are you ready to buy this car today?” and if the reply is “Yes” then you can start discussing cash down, payment, trade-in values, and more.
+When you know the buyer is in love with a car and ready to buy, that’s the time to ask, “Are you ready to buy this car today?”
+If the reply is “Yes”, then you can start discussing the price of the car.

-7. Use your downtime wisely
+8. Use your downtime wisely

-9. Keep an eye out for tire kickers
+10. Keep an eye out for tire kickers

 Every salesperson encounters tire kickers, but it’s the ones car salespeople have to deal with that give this particular brand of customer their name.